 S.A.L.T.
 Room 309 at 9:45 a.m.

-Seeking Together: Our class is a fellowship that welcomes adult singles and couples of all ages to join in learning opportunities to feed our faith.
-Our group is involved in various studies pertaining to current life issues and how we should live and learn by following Jesus Christ’s example.
+Seeking Adults Learning Together.
+Our class is a fellowship that welcomes adult singles and couples of all ages to join in learning opportunities to feed our faith.
+We involve our group in studies pertaining to current life issues and how we should live and learn by following Jesus Christ’s example.

-This group is for all ages who want meet in a fun relaxed setting for fellowship and to explore the work of God using Right Now Media.
-If you are interested in joining our class, please contact Colleen Ensing at Colleen.Ensing@Zoomtown.com.
-Led by Gary Ensing.
+Led by Gary Ensing, this group is for all ages who want meet in a fun relaxed setting for fellowship and to explore the Word of God using Right Now Media.
+A Zoom option (instead of in-person) is available: please email Colleen.Ensing@Zoomtown.com

 Bible-in-Life promotes community and challenges each person to grow spiritually and to apply every lesson to their own lives in a meaningful way.
-We will study the Old Testament showing how justice originates in the nature of God and is given to God’s people as a gift under the Law.
+This quarter traces the arc of salvation history from Abraham to Jesus and onto the early church.
 All are welcome.
-Led by Jim Garrett and Steve Helterbridle.
+Led by Jim Garrett.

 Parents Connecting Room 307